Polarity and anti-distortive polarons in WO3 through epitaxial shear strain: Introduction

 \section{Introduction}

 Transition metal oxides exhibit a wide range of physical properties, making them attractive candidates for new electronic materials.
-Real-world applications of this class of materials have long been limited by their inability to be integrated with existing complementary metal-oxide semiconductor (CMOS) fabrication processes.
-Recently, some transition metal oxides have been found which are CMOS-compatible and host useful functionalites, including ferroelectric hafnia\autocite{boescke2011} and vanadium dioxide.\autocite{maher2024} Another example is tungsten trioxide, \ch{WO3}, which is used conventionally for its electrochromic\autocite{granqvist2014, deb2008} and gas sensing\autocite{dong2020} properties, and increasingly in resistive random access memory (ReRAM) devices.\autocite{ji2016, begon-lours2022}
+Real-world applications of this class of materials have, however, long been limited by their difficult integration with existing complementary metal-oxide semiconductor (CMOS) fabrication processes.
+Recent efforts have demonstrated additional useful functionalities in simpler binary transition metal oxides that are innately CMOS-compatible via chemical doping, interface engineering, nanoscale confinement, or strain engineering strategies.
+Nanoscale ferroelectricity in hafnia\autocite{boescke2011} and the metal-to-insulator transition in vanadium dioxide\autocite{maher2024} are the most prominent examples.
+Another similar binary oxide is tungsten trioxide (\ch{WO3}), which is conventionally used for its electrochromic\autocite{granqvist2014, deb2008} and gas sensing\autocite{dong2020} properties, as well as increasingly in resistive random access memory (ReRAM) devices\autocite{ji2016, begon-lours2022}, though predominantly in amorphous or polycrystalline form.